top of page

 Handweaving on the floor loom

-Treat It like the heirloom it is
+Treat it like the heirloom it is

-Caring for your scarf isn’t complicated; treat it kindly, and it will reward you with warmth, comfort, and enduring beauty for many years.
+Caring for your scarf isn’t complicated.
+Treat it kindly, and it will reward you with warmth, comfort, and enduring beauty for many years.

 Colorful scarves with intricate patterns hang in a row.
 Patterns include yellow with blue shapes and blue-green-yellow plaid.
 Bright and vibrant.